ifabrisarabellapark/SCRTnetwork_oracle/SCRTSybil.md

 Recent (last 21 days) account activity
 A machine learning module will be built with SciKit-Learn Python library + Flask for web framework.
 Output score on 300-900 non-linear numerical scale with associated qualitative scale: Excellent/Good/Fair/Below average/Poor.

-4. **Smart Contract Compiler**: With the support of CosmWasm, this compiler will process statements written in Python and turn them into Rust smart contracts.
+4. **Smart Contract Compiler**: With the support of CosmWasm, this compiler will process statements written in Python and turn them into smart contracts in Rust.
+We see this as a potentially super reproducible open source micro project to help bridge the gap for non-Rust developers in producing low-code smart contracts on SCRT.

-5. **Node**: The node will be built on Raspberry Pi 4 (8GB) computers (per node) and managed in Dockerized environments with the hardware installed on-site.
-The node will all be open-sourced.
+5. **Node**: The node will be built on Raspberry Pi 4 (8GB) + 120GB storage computer and managed in Dockerized environments with the hardware installed on-site.
+The node setup will all be open-sourced.

 ## Go-to-Market plan
 We are building a credit scoring on SCRT as base-layer infrastructure for a series of use cases where individuals or businesses may verify potential customers for extending credit, P2P lending, or vetting a potential employee with financial background checks.